- Readings are provided via hyperlinks under Schedule.

+We will start with foundations including basic probability/statistics and python programming.
 The bulk of the course focuses on machine learning methods and applying them to analyze data, much of which textual.
 The later portion of the course will shift to surveying several tasks in natural language processing and to class projects, which will be a major component of the course.
 These projects will allow you to pursue your own interests (and conduct new research in so doing!).

 Topics of this course include:

 - Python programming for data analysis (including relevant libraries for modeling + data munging)

 - Text processing and workflows for text analysis

 Acknowledgement: I thank Byron Wallace for sharing his syllabus, materials, and experiences from his course Applied Data Mining.